ccrazy88/udacitext/README.md

    - `TWILIO_TOKEN`
 6. Configure and start PostgreSQL: `createdb` and then `postgres -D /usr/local/var/postgres`
-7. In another terminal window, Start Redis: `redis-server`
+7. In another terminal window, start Redis: `redis-server`
+8. In another terminal window, log into PostgreSQL and create all of the
+   tables: `psql` and `\i tables.sql`
-8. In yet another terminal window, navigate to the project directory and start the project: `foreman start`
+9. In yet another terminal window, navigate to the project directory and start the project: `foreman start`

 ## Deploy